aerial view of campanile

 The boards meet four times a year, with the possibility of voluntary committee work in between meetings.
 Representation from all levels of students in field and all campuses are needed.
 The meetings are connected remotely between campuses in order for all to participate.

-Student Representatives to School Faculty Meetings (6 student members)
+Student Representatives to School Business Meetings

 About the BSW Program Committee

-Students are responsible for attending meetings, responding to emails from the committee chair, and maintaining communication with the students that they are representing on the committee.
+Students are responsible for attending meetings, responding to emails from the committee chair, and maintaining communication with the students they are representing on the committee.
 Students contact their peers and bring concerns and issues to the attention of the BSW Program Committee.
 They share the outcomes of meetings with their student peers.

 About the MSW Program Committee

-Students are responsible for attending meetings, responding to emails from the Committee chair, and maintaining communication with the students they represent on the committee.
+Students are responsible for attending meetings, responding to emails from the committee chair, and maintaining communication with the students they represent on the committee.
 Students contact their peers and bring concerns and issues to the attention of the MSW Program Committee.
 They share the outcomes of meetings with their student peers.

 About the PhD Program Committee

 The PhD Program Committee is responsible for overseeing the PhD curriculum and reviewing and voting on policy issues related to the PhD program.
-The committee meets five to six times per year, generally on Friday mornings in Twente Hall from 10 a.m. to noon.

 Students are responsible for attending meetings, responding to emails from the committee chair, and maintaining communication with the students that they are representing on the committee.
 Students are also responsible for managing the PhD Student Group.
 Students must contact their peers and bring concerns and issues to the attention of the PhD Program Committee and share the outcomes of meetings with their student peers.